* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 The Experiment

-I made a basic cream sauce to try out ten different Calabrian chili paste substitutes.
+I made a basic cream sauce to try out twelve different Calabrian chili paste substitutes.

 This Italian chili paste is made from Calabrian peppers, giving it a fiery kick with sweet, smoky notes.
 I was looking for a substitute that could replicate the flavor notes of the paste, while adding some sort of heat.